 — CROSS-BORDER COMMERCE — APR 02, 2026 —

-How to Expand Your Shopify Store Internationally Without Wasting Money on the Wrong Markets
+How to Expand a Shopify Store Internationally in 2026

 Cross-border ecommerce hit $1.7 trillion in 2025 and is growing at 25% per year.
 That sounds like an obvious opportunity.
 And it is.
 But 90% of Shopify stores that attempt international expansion either fail outright or lose money on it.